Blackpool Squires Gate Greyhound Stadium

-Blackpool Squires Gate Greyhound Stadium was a greyhound track in Blackpool, Lancashire.
+Blackpool Squires Gate Greyhound Stadium was a greyhound track in Blackpool, Lancashire, England.
 It is not to be confused with the Blackpool St Annes Greyhound Stadium that was nearby but to the north.

 Origins

 The Clifton Park racecourse had been relocated in 1911 to a large acreage of land south of Blackpool and north of St Anne's-on Sea.
 It was expected to provide Blackpool with horse racing for the foreseeable future with an impressive grandstand situated on the south side of Squires Gate Lane and 144 stables boxes located south by the Blackpool golf links.
 To the east of the racecourse was the Squires Gate airfield used for public entertainment.

 The planned future for the racecourse was cut short because of overspending on construction and high prize money married with the struggle to attract good fields that saw a reduction in attendances.
 Receivers were appointed as the company went into liquidation.
 The site was requisitioned by the King's Lancashire Military from 1916 to 1919 and used as a convalescent hospital for the First World War wounded.
 The airfield owners took over the site with the adjoining huts being demolished to make way for the aerodrome but the grandstand and stables remained.
 The grandstand continued to serve as a rehabilitation centre until 1924 before being given to the Lancashire school of aviation.